-BD’s new regional headquarters features dramatic imagery to accompany the different experiential journeys.
+BD’s new regional headquarters features sufficient dramatic imagery to accompany the different experiential journeys.

 BD is a global medical technology company that is advancing the world of health by improving medical discovery, diagnostics and the delivery of care.
 BD leads in patient and healthcare worker safety and the technologies that enable medical research and clinical laboratories.